R1ck77/clojure-gembine/README.md

 Distributed under the GNU General Public License v3.

-This work is intended as an educational program, a funny hack, and a tribute the game it uses as a prop.
+This work is intended as an educational program, a funny hack, and a tribute to a very nice top down shooter.

 I'm not affiliated in any way with 10tons or their associates: JYDGE and GEMBINE, along with any trademarks are the properties of their respective owners.